slowernews/wisdom-tldr/README.md

 > *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

+> *'You have choices.
+Choices are experiments.'*

 ===
 ###On negotiation

 To negotiate is to have options.

 Negotiate while advancing.
 The more you take, the more you can give back in meaningless concessions.

+> *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*

+> *'When people feel they have a choice, they walk into your trap that much more easily.'*

+> *'Best way to say no: How am I supposed to do that?.'*

+WARNING: The deal will fall if both sides don't take what they need from a deal.

+===
+###On lying and deception

+> *'Don't lie to anybody that you are not going kill.
+Deception is a bad idea.
+The lie is going to burn you.'*

+> *'Lying is like a nuclear bomb.
+The effects will be there for a long time to you to deal with.'*

+===
+###On free lunch

+Everything is a trade-off.

+> *'Despise the free lunch.' -- Robert Greene (40th law of power)*

+> *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*

+WARNING: There are same fools though.
+Easy wins if you can identify them.

+> *'In the course of your life you will be continually encountering fools.
+There are simply too many to avoid.'*

+> *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

+> *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

 ===
 ###On wealth